FAQs pertaining to the application instructions can be found here.

 How long does it take to complete the MA/PhD or the PhD program?

 The time by which students are expected to complete the PhD program is six or seven years depending on the field in which they entered.
-Fields with six year time-to-degree (three years to the qualifying exam and three years in doctoral candidacy): America Since 1607, Britain, Early Modern Europe, History of Science, Late Modern Europe, Latin America, and Southeast Asia.
+Fields with six year time-to-degree (three years to the qualifying exam and three years in doctoral candidacy): Early Modern Europe, Late Modern Europe, Latin America, North America, Science, and Southeast Asia.
 For fields requiring extensive language training the time-to-degree is seven years (four years to the qualifying exam and three years in doctoral candidacy).
 The seven year fields are: Africa, Ancient Greece and Rome, Byzantine, East Asia: China, East Asia: Japan, Jewish, Medieval, Middle East, and South Asia.
+Prospective students should be advised it is not uncommon for students to take longer to file than the prescribed normative time (and it is very rare to file early).

 Can I apply credits from my MA program at another institution to the History PhD program at Berkeley?